utsavpatel562/Zoom-Clone/README.md

 - 📹 Video conferencing
 - 📱 Responsive UI with Tailwind CSS
 - ⚡ Server-side rendering with Next.js
+- 🚀 Deployment: Deployed using Vercel for seamless deployment and hosting.

 ## Tech Stack 🛠️